BigPolarBear1/factorization/README.md

 Update: Oops, I get it now.
 I see the entire picture now lol.
 OMG.
 It's not even difficult.

 So zx^2-yx will generate one side of the congruence, zx^2-yx+kN will generate another.
 Where kN is a multiple of N. One of them needs to be a square in the integers... then the other one you just take the square root mod m.
 Ok ok.
 Let me fix everything tomorow.
 Holy fuck shit, I am legit mentally challenged.
 Fucking taking 2.5 years to make sense of fucking quadratics.
 Wtf is wrong with me.
 This is why I dropped out of highschool..
 I'm just not cut out for this shit.
 Just don't have that mental sharpness required to do math...
 Oh well... still broke factorization I guess.

+Update: Updated both the PoC and Paper to demonstrate this... now all we do is complete this by using the smallest polynomial to find a square in the integer, and the other one with +kN to find one in mod m.... and down goes the factorization problem... good luck assholes.